-"Sun and planet" gear is used to convert the reciprocating motion of a piston into rotary motion.
-The Strip I represents the connectingrod, imparting reciprocating motion from the piston.
+"Sun and planet" gear is used to convert the reciprocating motion of a piston into motion of rotation.
+The Strip 1 represents the connectingrod, imparting reciprocating motion from the piston.
 This Strip is bolted to a 57-teeth Gear Wheel 2, which is free to move about a Pivot Bolt 3 secured to a 2" Strip 4.
-The Strip 1 should be spaced away from the Gear Wheel 2 by means of a Washer placed on each of the two Bolts shown. in order that the Strip may clear the second Gear Wheel 5 when in motion, whilst another Washer should be placed on the Pivot Bolt 3 immediately behind the boss of the wheel 2.
+The Strip 1 should be spaced away from the Gear Wheel 2 by means of a Washer placed on each of the two bolts shown, in order that the Strip may clear the second Gear Wheel 5 when in motion, whilst another Washer should be placed on the Pivot Bolt 3 immediately behind the boss of the wheel 2.
 One end of the 2" Strip 4 is placed upon, and is free to revolve about, the driven shaft.
-The Strip is spaced away from the Gear Wheel 5 by means of three Washers.
+(The Strip is spaced away from the Gear Wheel 5 by means of three Washers).

 The Gear Wheel 2 does not revolve on its own centre but moves round the axis of the gear 5 with a slightly oscillating motion, and since the teeth of both wheels are in engagement, a rotary movement is imparted to the gear 5.
-The latter revolves twice on its axis to one circuit of gear 2.
+The latter revolves twice on its axis to one circuit of gear 2, or two strokes of the piston.

 S.M.
-278-DEVICE TO INCREASE LENGTH OF A CRANK STROKE
+278 - DEVICE TO INCREASE LENGTH OF A CRANK STROKE

 S.M.
 278 illustrates a form of rack and pinion mechanism with which the length of a crank or piston stroke may be doubled.
-The connecting- or piston-rod is placed on the end of a \(\frac{4}{3}\)" Bolt 2, which passes through an Eye Piece 3 and carries on its shank a \(\frac{1}{2}\)" Pinion 4.
+The connecting- or piston-rod is placed on the end of a 4 Bolt 2, which passes through an Eye Piece 3 and carries on its shank a 1 Pinion 4.
 The latter rolls on a Rack Strip 5 secured by Angle Brackets to the base of the model.
-A second Rack Strip 6, bolted to two Eye Pieces 7 sliding on a 5\(\frac{1}{2}\)" Strip 8, also engages with the Pinion 4.
+A second Rack Strip 6 bolted to two Eye Pieces 7 sliding on a 51⁄2 Strip 8 also engages with the Pinion 4.
 At each stroke of the connecting-rod the Pinion 4 is caused to rotate, owing to its engagement with the Rack 5, and thereby thrusts the upper Rack Strip in the same direction as that in which the connecting-rod moves, but through a distance twice as great.
-Strip 8 is bolted at each end to 1\(\frac{1}{2}\)" Strips secured to the base by means of 1" \(\times 1\)" Angle Brackets.
-A second guide Strip 9, secured at either end to a 1" \(\times \frac{1}{2}\)" Angle Brackets, supports the Eye Piece 3.
+Strip 8 is bolted at each end to 14 Strips secured to the base by means of 1 Angle Brackets.
+A second guide Strip 9, secured at either end to a 1 X Angle Bracket, supports the Eye Piece 3.